-This course is designed to prepare students to understand the financial reporting procedures of Hotel and Restaurant Accounting.
-Students who successfully complete this course will be better prepared to prepare financial reports and participate in the bookkeeping practices of the hospitality industry.
+This course is designed to prepare students to utilize the financial reporting procedures of Hotel and Restaurant Accounting.
+Students who successfully complete this course will be able to prepare financial reports and follow the bookkeeping practices of the hospitality industry.
 Course offering: Spring only